mr-arnold/mr-arnold/README.md

 ## Fun Facts

-- Huge fan of Legoland and building servers to explore communication systems
+- Built servers for fun to explore communication systems.
-- Experimenting with unique flavors like Gatorade replications
+- Experimenting with flavors at 7 Brew.
-- Occasionally brainstorms tech-themed Halloween costumes
+- Can spend hours diving into obscure telecom or app development quirks.
+- Passionate about Bible study—chasing rabbits and discovering hidden diamonds the deeper you dig.
+- Loves brainstorming ways technology can make life and business simpler.

 ---
 <!--